solarkennedy/kyle.cascade.family/content/posts/2024-12-08-howto-actually-migrate-systems.markdown

 - Team `system` might even feel slighted.
   Why should they have to only work on the "legacy" codebase?
 - Team `system2` misses out on first-hand experience with the continued changes that happen on `system`, the drift continues.
-- Team `system2` may being to leave the ground (sometimes called "infrastructure astronauts") as they are further removed from `system`.
+- Team `system2` may being to "leave the ground" (sometimes called "infrastructure astronauts") as they are further removed from `system` (in other words, they might start building things they don't need).
   They don't have any customers (yet) to keep happy, so they might let it go to their heads and have a true [second-system effect](https://en.wikipedia.org/wiki/Second-system_effect).

 **Better Way**: Keep the team unified because they all need to be able to maintain `system2` when it takes over.